fatum/atom-android/README.md

 ## Usage

 The SDK provides a tracker class which contains a local SQLite DB and tracks events based on certain parameters.

-The Report Job Service should be added from Android API version 21 and above:
+**The Report Job Service should be added from Android API version 21 and above:**

  ```xml
 <service android:name="io.ironsourceatom.sdk.ReportJobService"
          android:exported="true"
          android:permission="android.permission.BIND_JOB_SERVICE" />
 ```
+Note:
+_RECEIVE_BOOT_COMPLETE_ permission is recommended to be used for the JobScheduler
+to allow resending unsent reports after device reboots

-OR Report Service for API version less than 21:
+**OR Report Service for API version less than 21:**
 ```xml
 <service android:name="io.ironsourceatom.sdk.ReportService" />
 ```

 Add IronSourceAtom to your main activity.
 For example:

 ```java
 import io.ironsourceatom.sdk.IronSourceAtomFactory;
 import io.ironsourceatom.sdk.IronSourceAtomTracker;